 A couple of weekends ago, Vicky and I took a trip up to the Gower Peninsula, a short drive from Swansea City Centre, located in Swansea Bay.
 We had heard that it was a little like Cornwall, with its limestone cliffs and beautiful, sandy beaches and we were absolutely blown away by how gorgeous this part of the country really is.
 Set in the South of Wales, this is an area of natural beauty, which begins at the cute seaside town, Mumbles and extends westwards.
 With a top 3 beach in the UK on Trip Advisor and some of the best ice cream I have ever had, this place is well worth seeing for yourselves.
+I have a good friend who lives in the Mumbles and was able to give advice about where to go and what to do but we also used the awesome Visit Swansea Bay website to plan our trip.

 The Kings Head Inn, Llangennith, was our accommodation for both nights.
 This traditional 17th Century pub, with its beams exposed, has so much charm and a lovely, warm atmosphere.
 It is situated in the quaint village of Llangennith, just 5 miles from Llangenith beach, right opposite the largest church on the Gower.